samsandhuss/bank-of-sandhu/BUILD_LOG.md

 **Status column in §4 tracks layer ownership**, e.g. 🥉🥈 = bronze + silver owned, gold not yet attempted.

+**Layer note (banked S09):** analogies are *bronze training wheels*, not professional answers.
+At Gold the analogy is dropped entirely — a senior conversation uses plain professional language, never the kitchen/kid/estate.
+Once a concept's *direction* is locked, switch from metaphor to the plain facts.

 ### Core method
 - **Learn by doing.** Concepts taught at the moment an artefact is created, not in parallel docs.
 - **Plain English first.** No jargon until a working analogy is owned (bronze first).